 Parlor Press's poetry series, Free Verse Editions, is pleased to announce the eleventh annual New Measure Poetry Prize, which will carry a cash award of $1,000 and publication of an original, unpublished manuscript of poems.
-Up to four other manuscripts may be accepted for publication by Free Verse Editions editors.
-Submit a manuscript of at least 54 pages with a $28 entry fee between March 1 and June 1, 2021.
-The window for the 2020 competition will open on 1 March 2021.
-The judge for this year's competition is Brenda Hillman.
+Up to three other manuscripts may be accepted for publication by Free Verse Editions editors.
+Submit a manuscript of at least 54 pages with a $28 entry fee between March 1 and June 1 each year.
+The window for the 2024 competition will open on 1 March 2024.
+The judge for the 2024 competition is Jon Thompson.

 Click on this Submit button to visit the New Measure Poetry Prize submission interface at Submittable on or after March 1 and no later than June 1: